-Are eggs bad for cholesterol?
-They can be, but other fats are worse
+Eggs aren’t bad for cholesterol: saturated and trans fats are

 According to Sonya Angelone, a nutrition consultant for the Academy of Nutrition and Dietetics, eggs are the most concentrated source of dietary cholesterol in our diets.
 There’s about 186 milligrams of cholesterol in one egg – all of which is concentrated in the yolk.

-Studies have found conflicting data on whether or not eggs ultimately contribute to heart disease or stroke.
-Higher-cholesterol diets, including those with more eggs, were “significantly associated with higher risk of incidence” of cardiovascular disease, found a 2019 report published in the Journal of the American Medical Association.

-But in 2013, the American Heart Association and American College of Cardiology couldn’t find convincing scientific evidence that limiting dietary cholesterol had an effect on“bad” cholesterol in the arteries.
+But in 2013, the American Heart Association and American College of Cardiology couldn’t find convincing scientific evidence that limiting dietary cholesterol had an effect on “bad” cholesterol in the arteries.
 The Dietary Guidelines for Americans even lifted its cholesterol recommendation of 300 milligrams per day in 2015, saying it didn’t have enough information to set a limit.

+In fact, a 2020 study in the British Medical Journal found that people who ate about one egg per day were no more likely to develop coronary artery diseaese or stroke than people who didn’t eat eggs.
+Commenting on the study, dietitian Carrie Ruxton, PhD, noted that eggs don’t present a risk to blood cholesterol levels.

-What experts have come to discover is that saturated and trans fats may contribute more to cholesterol levels compared to how much “bad” cholesterol you eat.
+What experts have come to discover is that saturated and trans fats may contribute more to cholesterol levels compared to how much cholesterol you eat.
 That’s because most of your cholesterol – about 80% – is produced in the body, according to Harvard Medical School.
 Your liver converts saturated and trans fats into cholesterol, which has led nutritionists to believe that those fats are actually worse for you than dietary cholesterol.

 Typical breakfast and brunch menus often pair eggs with bacon, sausage, and buttered toast.
 Many of those foods are high in saturated or trans fats, Angelone notes.
 So even if eggs aren’t doing too much to raise your cholesterol, your side dishes might be taking a toll on your health.